JournalJuly 4, 20267 min read

 Custom website vs. template — the honest version of this comparison

-Every agency that builds custom websites will tell you custom is better.
-We build custom websites.
-You should treat this article with exactly that suspicion — and read it anyway, because we're going to tell you when a template is the right choice, in writing, on our own site.
+Almost every agency that builds custom websites will tell you custom is better — suppliers tend to recommend the kind of project they deliver most often.
+We build custom websites, so it's reasonable to read this comparison with some caution.
+Read it anyway, because we're going to tell you when a template is the right choice, in writing, on our own site.

 The comparison everyone gets wrong

 The usual framing is a price war: a template costs a few hundred euros, custom costs many times that, so custom must be for companies with money to burn.
-That framing is broken because it compares the wrong thing.
+That comparison is too simple, because it compares the wrong thing.
 A template and a custom build are not two prices for the same product — they're two different products that happen to both be called "a website."

-A template is a generic layout that your content gets poured into.
-A custom build is a structure designed around what your business actually needs to show, sell, or explain.
+A template provides an existing structure and set of components for your content.
+A custom build is a structure designed around what your business actually needs to show, sell or explain.
+Between the two sit several intermediate options — themes adapted to different degrees, child themes, bespoke systems built on an existing CMS — so the label on a quote doesn't tell you much on its own.
 The price difference is real.
 So is the product difference.
-The only question that matters is: which product does your situation call for?
+The only question that matters is: how closely does the solution need to fit your project?

 What a template genuinely buys you